xren451/AdaPOI/README.md

 # 🧠 AdaptGOT:

 This repository provides the full workflow to reproduce the **AdaptGOT** model, including data preprocessing, graph construction, and model training.
-Follow the instructions below to set up the environment and run the end-to-end pipeline.
+Please follow the instructions below to set up the environment and run the end-to-end pipeline.

 ---